By Rob Shaul

 What this means, is agencies can apply the Cooper test, use the absolute standards to make hiring decisions (i.e. not hire those who don’t make the standards) and have a good chance of defending the decision in court if they get sued.

-When we attended the National Tactical Officers Association conference last September in Mobile, Alabama, we asked every officer who stopped by if their agency used a fitness test, if so what it was, and if they liked it.
+When we attended the National Tactical Officers Association conference in 2015 in Mobile, Alabama, we asked every officer who stopped by if their agency used a fitness test, if so what it was, and if they liked it.

 The majority of those who’s agencies did have a fitness test used the Cooper Test, and nobody seemed to like it.
 One of the issues is that many agencies pick and choose amongst the test’s events – usually choosing the 1.5 mile run, push ups and sit ups – usually because these are simply the easiest to administer.
 The problem is officers don’t think doing well on these tests necessarily transfers to on-job performance.